Montrose (album): Background

 Montrose was guitarist Ronnie Montrose's first record leading his own band, after having done session work for various musicians, including Van Morrison, Herbie Hancock and Edgar Winter.
-The band included Denny Carmassi (drums), Bill Church (bass), and a then-unknown Sammy Hagar (vocals).
+The band included Bill Church (bass) who Ronnie played with in the band Sawbuck and with Van Morrison, Denny Carmassi (drums),and a then-unknown Sammy Hagar (vocals).
 Ronnie Montrose mainly used a Gibson Les Paul, a Fender Bandmaster amp, and a Big Muff fuzzbox by Electro-Harmonix in recording the album.

 Music

 Classic Rock Magazine described the album's sound as "primeval pandemonium topped with liberal amounts of cool American gloss."

 Reception

 The album was not successful upon release, peaking at No. 133 on the US Billboard 200.
 "Rock Candy" and "Bad Motor Scooter" were the only tracks to receive radio airplay.
 It has been reported that the band's label, Warner Bros., did not know how to market Montrose, already having the Doobie Brothers and Deep Purple to cover the rock genres, saw the band as something of a redundancy on their roster of artists.
 In 1974, the album was issued in Europe via Germany under the title Rock the Nation.
 This release duplicated the track listing of the U.S. album, but had a different front sleeve image, replacing the band's photo with that of a large-busted blonde girl sporting a pink see-through blouse.
 Montrose eventually proved to be an international sleeper hit, selling in excess of one million copies and attaining platinum status in 1986.